Transverse myelitis: Causes

 Other associated causes include the helminth infection schistosomiasis, spinal cord injuries, vascular disorders that impede the blood flow through vessels of the spinal cord, and paraneoplastic syndrome.
+Another exceptionally rare cause is heroin associated transverse myelitis.

 Pathophysiology

 This progressive loss of the fatty myelin sheath surrounding the nerves in the affected spinal cord occurs for unclear reasons following infections or due to multiple sclerosis.
 Infections may cause TM through direct tissue damage or by immune-mediated infection-triggered tissue damage.
 The lesions present are usually inflammatory.
-Spinal cord involvement is usually central, uniform, and symmetric in comparison to multiple sclerosis which typically affects the cord in a patchy way and the lesions are usually peripheral.
+Spinal cord involvement is usually central, uniform, and symmetric in comparison to multiple sclerosis which typically affects the cord in a patchy way.
 The lesions in acute TM are mostly limited to the spinal cord with no involvement of other structures in the central nervous system.

 Longitudinally extensive transverse myelitis

 A proposed special clinical presentation is the "longitudinally extensive transverse myelitis" (LETM), which is defined as a TM with a spinal cord lesion that extends over three or more vertebral segments.
 The causes of LETM are also heterogeneous and the presence of MOG auto-antibodies has been proposed as a diagnostic biomarker.